ABOUT | CATEGORIES | Worlds of David Darling | CONTACT

 Envirotec grain-burning stove

-Envirotec Model 5775 grain-burning stove
+Envirotec Model 5775 grain-burning stove.

-A stove similar to an ordinary wood stove in appearance that is designed to burn grain.
-Grain is a good, renewable fuel.
-It is also exceptionally cheap in "breadbasket" regions of the world, including Canada and the American Midwest, where the grain doesn't have to be transported far.
-Typically, a grain-burning stove can use all grades of hulled wheat, rye, triticale, peas, faba beans, and corn, as well as other biomass fuels, such as cherry pits and wood pellets.
+Typically, a grain-burning stove can use all grades of hulled wheat, rye, triticale, peas, fava beans, and corn, as well as other biomass fuels, such as cherry pits and wood pellets.
 It's recommended that the grain be cleaned before use.
 Oil seeds and grains with high hull content such as barley and oats don't work well in the stoves.

 Fuel type BTU value per unit Units required to produce 1,000,000 BTU Fuel price per unit (approximate) Total cost to produce 1,000,000 BTU Effective cost to produce 1,000,000 BTU Additional cost of using other heat sources